Lily Zhang: 2012 World Junior Championships

 At the 2012 ITTF World Junior Championships in Hyderabad, India, Lily Zhang reached the quarterfinals in singles and also led the USA into the quarterfinals of the team competition.
 As a result of her performance during the championships (12 wins, 2 losses), Zhang broke into the top 100 of the ITTF women's world ranking for the first time in her career.

-2013 US Open
+2013 U.S. Open

-At the 2013 US Open, Zhang won the title in the junior girls' event.
-In women's singles (part of the ITTF World Tour), she beat Zhang Mo to advance to the semi-final, where she lost to world #19 Elizabeta Samara in 5 games.
+At the 2013 U.S. Open, Zhang won the title in the junior girls' event.
+In women's singles (part of the ITTF World Tour), she beat Mo Zhang to advance to the semi-final, where she lost to Elizabeta Samara in 5 games.
 Following this tournament, Zhang's world ranking improved to a career-high 84.

 2014 Youth Olympic Games

 In August 2014, Lily Zhang was the first ever US athlete to win a bronze medal in the 2014 Summer Youth Olympics.
 In the contest for bronze, she won over Miyu Kato of Japan in six games.